How Neuromodulation Supports Learning, Rehabilitation, and Recovery

 - influences behavioural flexibility

-Afferent fibres of the vagus nerve project to brainstem nuclei (especially the nucleus tractus solitarius and the locus coeruleus) that interact closely with noradrenergic and other neuromodulatory systems.
+Afferent fibres of the vagus nerve project to brainstem nuclei, particularly the nucleus tractus solitarius, which interacts closely with the locus coeruleus and broader neuromodulatory systems.

 - does not “force” plasticity